pavelvasev/38parrots/doc/guide.md

 http-server --cors
 ```
 The `cors` option is needed because data is loaded via ajax, and currently 38parrots code loads from `viewlang.ru` domain,
 which is in any way different than other domains with data.
-To load code fully locally, you need to get [viewlang](https://github.com/pavelvasev/viewlang) 3d framework.
+In case you need to load 38parrots code fully locally, you have to serve local copy of [viewlang](https://github.com/pavelvasev/viewlang) 3d framework.

 One interesting option is to use `Web Server for Chrome` extension, which activates local web server from Chrome browser.
 Even in that case, don't forget to activate `set CORS headers` in advanced options.